kevinfaveri/oldschool-react/README.md

-This project will be a fully featured React ecossystem boilerplate with the theme: Old Scholl Game Library.
+This project will be a fully featured React boilerplate with the theme: Old Scholl Game Library.

 ## Branchs